 Gas/Water Main Tools

 In the city, many homes and businesses will be abandoned by people who are panicked and not thinking clearly.
 If you live in an apartment building, you will want to make sure the gas main has been turned off to prevent any of the apartments surrounding your home from exploding.
 You may also need to turn a water main on so you can access fresh water or turn it off to prevent your building from flooding.
-An emergency shutoff tool is definitely something to include in your ultimate urban bug out bag.
+An emergency shutoff tool is definitely something to include in your BOB.

 One thing about the city is there will be plenty of concrete, brick buildings, various metal objects, and structures.
 Carrying a permanent marker in your bug out bag gives you a way to communicate through hidden written messages with other people in your family or group.
 If one of you is separated from the others, you can leave a trail for your group to find you.
 While on a supply run into an unfamiliar area, you can “mark a trail” so that you can find your back to your home base.